The 2018 Winter Classic Jersey Countdown

-Happy New Year!
+Happy New Year (almost)!
 It’s that time of the year again, when the best hockey game – aesthetically speaking – during the regular season is played.
-This year, we’re getting two Winter Classics, but they’ve called one the Centennial Classic, because otherwise the Blackhawks would get upset that they’re not participating in it.
-So, with the Centennial and Winter Classic, 2017 edition, happening over the next couple days, we get to introduce four jerseys into the annual Winter Classic jersey countdown.
-And here they are, from #20 to #1.
+Like last year, we’re (kinda) getting two Winter Classics, but they’ve called one the NHL100 Classic between the Habs and Sens to along with the contest between the Sabres and Rangers.
+So, with the NHL100 and Winter Classic, 2018 edition, we get to introduce four jerseys into the annual Winter Classic jersey countdown.
+And now here they are, from #24 to #1.

 The first of Washington Capitals’ Winter Classic jerseys, these just don’t have the retro-chic feel that vintage jerseys usually go for, instead looking gaudy and dated.
 To be fair, I’ve never been crazy about this original logo in the first place (or their current updated version), with a strange, modified Helvetica-esque font.
 The jerseys weren’t that much better, and it’s apparent when they brought them back for the 2011 Classic.
 But, the Capitals also don’t have much heritage to draw from, and better these jerseys than bringing back these ones.
 I understand and appreciate the appeal these jerseys may have, but still, it’s the worst we’ve seen at the Winter Classic.